pranayhere/recurr/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpranayhere%2Frecurr.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpranayhere%2Frecurr?ref=badge_large)

 ## Contributing
 We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We want to make contributing to this project as easy and transparent as possible.
-* Reporting a bug
-* Discussing the current state of the code
-* Submitting a fix
-* Proposing new features
+Any contributions you make are greatly appreciated.

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.